systelab/saas-control-plane/README.md

 ## API

-You will find the swagger UI at https://localhost:8443/swagger-ui.html and http://localhost:8080/swagger-ui.html
+Swagger UI will be available at https://localhost:8443/swagger-ui.html and http://localhost:8080/swagger-ui.html

 First generate a token by login as user Systelab and password Systelab.
-After that authorize Swagger by copying the bearer.
+Once done that, authorize Swagger by copying the bearer.

 ## Docker